UAB-IT/linear/docs-src/components/images.md

 ## Captions

-An image caption, or more acurately a figure caption, is a set of standard HTML **elements** used to semantically group a visual piece of information with a caption.
-Please see the [Mozalla web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure) for more information on the `figure` **elements**.
+An image caption, or more accurately a figure caption, is a set of standard HTML **elements** used to semantically group a visual piece of information with a caption.
+Please see the [Mozilla web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure) for more information on the `figure` **elements**.

 ```html
 <figure>